 Chair: Renaud Bécot, LARHRA-Université de Lyon

 When an improved Metropolis meant a more hazardous suburb; a case study of London and its neighbour Chiswick, 1850-1930.
-Tracey Logan, Centre for Urban History (University of Leicester)
+Tracey Logan, Centre for Urban History, University of Leicester

 The paradoxes of the long-term urban environmental transition.
 The agglomeration of Lyon, France (1960s-1990s) Stéphane Frioux, LARHRA-Université de Lyon